Zaid Ibrahim: As minister

-When the then Prime Minister Tun Abdullah Ahmad Badawi reshuffled his Cabinet after the just concluded 2008 general election, he appointed Zaid as a Minister in the Prime Minister's Department to oversee legal affairs and judicial reform.
+When the then Prime Minister Abdullah Ahmad Badawi reshuffled his Cabinet after the just concluded 2008 general election, he appointed Zaid as a Minister in the Prime Minister's Department to oversee legal affairs and judicial reform.
 He was previously dropped from defending his seat as Member of Parliament for Kota Bharu which he won in 2004.

 Zaid succeeded Datuk Seri Mohamed Nazri Abdul Aziz, who had previously held the portfolio, but as of 2008 continues to be a Minister in the Prime Minister's Department tasked with parliamentary affairs.
-Zaid was also appointed as senator to the Dewan Negara on 18 March so he could take up his Cabinet posting.
+Zaid was also appointed senator to the Dewan Negara on 18 March so he could take up his Cabinet posting.
 His appointment was greeted by The Economist as the "most promising" in the new Cabinet.

 His appointment as Minister in the Prime Minister's Department in charge of reforming the judiciary, which has been riddled with scandals, especially following the Royal Commission of Inquiry into the Lingam Video Clip, is seen as an attempt by then Prime Minister Tun Abdullah Ahmad Badawi to weed out corruption and instill public respect and confidence in the judiciary.

 Following his appointment as a Minister, Zaid resigned from all his posts in Zaid Ibrahim & Co., and relinquished his shares in the company.
 He was replaced as chairman by Nik Norzul Thani, who said the firm was implementing a succession plan they drew up after Zaid's election in 2004.

-Within days of his appointment as Minister, Zaid stated that the government had to openly apologise for its handling of the 1988 Judicial Crisis, which saw the sacking of the then Lord President of the Supreme Court, Tun Salleh Abas, from his seat.
-Zaid called it one of his three main goals: "In the eyes of the world, the judicial crisis has weakened our judiciary system."
-However, he rejected the idea of reviewing the decision: "I am not suggesting that we re-open the case.
-I am saying that it’s clear to everyone, to the world, that serious transgressions had been committed by the previous administration.
-And I believe that the prime minister is big enough and man enough to say that we had done wrong to these people and we are sorry."

-The Bar Council welcomed the proposal.
-Newly appointed Domestic Trade and Consumer Affairs Minister Datuk Shahrir Abdul Samad also voiced support: "The Government has apologised for so many other things to the people, such as the untimely destruction of temples and other issues.
-So, why not an apology to a former Lord President?"